Network Professional Association: Description

-Each NPA chapter draws its members from a defined geographic area.
+As of 2018, the NPA has evolved its structure and no longer maintains local chapters.
+Instead, it focuses on providing a range of benefits to its members, including a certificate of membership, quarterly journal publications, and various opportunities for professional development and networking.
+The association encourages members to contribute articles to the Network Professional Journal (NPJ), addressing topics such as the advancement of professionalism for CNPs, philosophical or standards-based technical discussions, and technical reference guides.

 Certified Network Professional Program

-The Network Professional Association introduced the Certified Network Professional (CNP) designation in 1994.
-Previously, IT networking practitioners had no professional designation.
-The NPA, through the volunteer efforts of its members, is involved in initiatives related to setting standards within the IT networking profession: the professional credentialing/certification of individual IT practitioners (the CNP) and maintaining the code of ethics and accountability for the profession.
-The CNP was updated and re-released to the community in October 2005.
+The NPA is known for offering the Certified Network Professional (CNP) designation, introduced in 1994 to fill the void of a professional designation for IT networking practitioners.
+In October 2005, the CNP underwent significant updates, reflecting the NPA's commitment to setting standards within the IT networking profession.
+The association, relying on the volunteer efforts of its members, actively maintains the code of ethics and accountability for the profession.

 Awards

 The Network Professional Association announced Awards for Professionalism in 2002.
 The Distinguished Fellows membership class recognizes sustained lifelong excellence in the field.
 The NPA received support for the awards from many partners, Network Computing magazine, Network World Magazine, Interop, National Seminars, Pearson Technology Group, Microsoft, and Novell.
 Award recipients are recognized for valuable contributions, their continued focus on computer networking and professionalism, and the respect of their peers.
 An international industry pane of judges reviews submissions and make recommendations for recognition.
 The awards are presented at the Interop Las Vegas trade show each year.